open-power/op-test/doc/user-guide.rst

 does *significantly* improve boot time to Petitboot.

 In this configuration file example, we point to a `qemu` development tree rather than using the system default `qemu-system-ppc64` binary.
+We also specify a ``--host-pnor`` file so that `qemu` can mount an NVRAM partition.

 To run the "boot to petitboot" test in qemu with the above configuration file, you can do so like this: